Remote Selling: How to Transition From In-Person to Online Selling

 Again, the volume and pressure is turned up on everything you do in a remote setting because your client has less information to go on.
 That’s why running your meetings effectively is so crucial.
 You’ll have to be assertive, likable, and professional, all while being funny and charming.
 You can do it!

-In all of my training, I recommend you run your meetings exactly the same way every time:
+In all of my training, I recommend you have a sales call plan and run your meetings exactly the same way every time:

 - Before the meeting